MDJ-Mikkel-Djurhuus/blog-entry/README.md

 docker-compose up -d --no-deps --build ${SERVICE_NAME}
 docker image prune -a
 ```
-Here we can see how easy it is to redeploy a docker service, with just 3 lines of code.

-Deployment steps:
-- Pull the newly build image
-- Rebuild the service using our image and restart it.
-- Cleanup old images

 THATS IT!?
 A commit to the relase branch will now trigger jenkins to build and deploy our docker application.